xmonader/3bot/specs/initialize.md

 ## As a user initialize through mobile

 ### Assumptions
-* Assumptions for PC registration valid here
+* Assumptions for PC registration are also valid here
-* Flow is only valid using the app, when visiting without the app the user should be redirected to Play Store
+* Flow is only valid using the app, when visiting without the app the user will then be redirected to Play Store

 ## Flow
 * Last QR code is not shown, instead POST https://localhost:80443/api/totp  is called